scottjoyner/tigerchain/README.md

 Embeddings default to `sentence-transformers/all-MiniLM-L6-v2`.
 Override with `EMBED_MODEL`, `EMBED_DEVICE`, and `EMBED_BATCH_SIZE` to match hardware.

+## Authentication & Persistence

+Authentication, onboarding preferences, and document metadata are persisted in a SQL database configured via the following environment variables:

+- `DATABASE_URL` – defaults to `sqlite:///./tigerchain.db` inside the API container.
+- `JWT_SECRET_KEY`, `JWT_ALGORITHM`, `ACCESS_TOKEN_EXPIRE_MINUTES` – tune token issuance settings.

+Override these values in `.env` or the Docker Compose file to integrate with an external PostgreSQL/MySQL instance.
+When running against SQLite the application handles migrations automatically at startup.

 ## Development Notes

 - The application automatically re-applies GSQL schema/query files at startup.